Skip to Content

 Throw Out the Clutter…CAREFULLY

-After you have decided on your favorites, saved or taken pictures, it is OKAY to throw it out.
+It is OKAY to throw it out after you have decided on your favorites, saved or taken pictures.
 Use the catchphrase of the Spring: “Does it spark joy?”
 Check out Marie Kondo’s book if that statement is intriguing.

 However, try not to do it in front of your child, or don’t let them see it in the trash.
-How would you feel if someone always threw something away that you worked very hard on?
+How would you feel if someone always threw something you worked hard on away?

 What is your favorite way to easily display artwork and keep everything organized?
-Do you have a preferred way to cherish the memories and ideas of your little ones?
+Do you have a preferred way to cherish your children’s memories and ideas?

 I accept the Privacy Policy